kaBeech/tensort/README.md

 until the Bytestore is not empty or the top of the Bytestack is reached.
 If the entire Bytestack is empty of Bits, remove its Record from the top Register.
 If all Bytestacks are empty of Bits, return the final Sorted List.
-Otherwise, re-Bubblesort the top Register
+Otherwise, re-sort the top Register

-9 - Otherwise (the top Byte (or a Bytestore that contains it) is not empty), update the top Byte's (or Bytestore's) Record with its new Top Bit and re-Bubblesort its Bytestore's Register.
-Then jump up a level to the Bytestore that contains that Bytestore and update the top Bytestore's Record with its new Top Bit and re-Bubblesort its Register.
+9 - Otherwise (the top Byte (or a Bytestore that contains it) is not empty), update the top Byte's (or Bytestore's) Record with its new Top Bit and re-sort its Bytestore's Register.
+Then jump up a level to the Bytestore that contains that Bytestore and update the top Bytestore's Record with its new Top Bit and re-sort its Register.
 Do this recursively until the whole Bytestack is rebalanced.
-Then update the Bytestack's Record in the top Register with its new Top Bit and re-Bubblesort the top Register.
+Then update the Bytestack's Record in the top Register with its new Top Bit and re-sort the top Register.

 <!-- It seems to me that ... is more time  -->
 <!-- efficient than... , though it is less space-efficient.
 It also seems more  -->